Housing in Rochester

 There are several neighborhoods surrounding the University and in the Rochester area where many students and employees choose to purchase their own home, rather than leasing a rental property.
 This decision is often based on long-term plans, access to necessary funding, and lifestyle.
 As a general rule, it is not advised to purchase a home if you plan to be there for less than 5 years, since you are not likely to get a good return on your investment over a relatively short period.

 As an international student, scholar, or employee, the purchase of a house does NOT contradict your status as a non-immigrant.
-This information should not be a factor in terms of a future visa application or maintaining valid U.S. immigration status.
-The New York State Attorney General's Office offers these tips and educational materials to consider when buying a home (scroll to bottom of page).
+This information should not be a factor in terms of a future visa application or maintaining valid US immigration status.
+The New York State Attorney General's Office offers tips and educational materials to consider when buying a home.